BogdanDIA/tesla-ble-addon/README.md

 # Tesla BLE add-on

-- This package [tesla-ble](https://github.com/BogdanDIA/tesla-ble) work as a Home Assistant add on using local BLE controller to communicate with the car.
+- This package [tesla-ble](https://github.com/BogdanDIA/tesla-ble) work as a Home Assistant add-on using local BLE controller to communicate with the car.
 It will run the official Tesla Vehicle SDK commands via BLE to communicate with the car without the need of internet.